 As a message, Hitler completely destroyed the city with systematic bombings killing thousands.
-Which is why so many of Warsaw’s historic buildings are reconstructions of the originals.
+This is why so many of Warsaw’s historic buildings are reconstructions of the originals.

 After that Warsaw, like the rest of Poland, was subject to Communist rule.
 This saw many of the buildings restored and the start of the famous Polish Milk Bar!

 Ever since 1989, Poland finally gained its independence and became part of the European Union.

 Finally, after centuries of tragic chapters, Warsaw is heading into its golden era.
 Today, it’s thriving with tourism, culture and has many amazing photography locations to visit around the city!

 - Tripods – In most attractions tripods were absolutely fine.
 But, there were some places like the Warsaw Rising Museum and churches that do not allow it.

 - Photography bans – some churches and museums do not allow photography inside.
 You’ll usually know due to the signs.
 But, just be prepared for someone to shout at you anyway!

 - Photography fees – all attractions in Warsaw usually allow photography free as part of your ticket fee.

 - Crowds – Warsaw does see a lot of tourists, especially in the Old Town.
 In summer, you’ll find that the Castle Square (Plac Zamkowy) is busy with tour groups all day.
 So, if you wanted to get some clear shots, I’d visit in the low season or get up early in the morning to beat the crowds!

 These are the most Instagrammable places in Warsaw